TranPhucVinh/C/Physical layer/Process/Background job/Background job with infinite loop.md

     }
 }
 ```
-# Run the infinite background process, get its PID then kills it by functions inside in the parent process
+# Run the infinite background job, get its PID then kills it by functions inside in the parent process

 ``startProcess()`` starts a process by its command and returns that process PID.

-Run ``child_process`` which has ``while(1)`` loop in the background and kill it in parent process function:
+Run ``background_job`` which has ``while(1)`` loop in the background and kill it in parent process function:

 ```cpp
 #include <iostream>